akka/akka-persistence-jdbc/docs/src/main/paradox/query.md

 ### Performance

-To increase the performance of `eventsByTag` please consider adding a dedicated index for the `tag` column in the `event_tag` table.
+If you see slow database queries for `eventsByTag`, please consider adding a dedicated index for the `tag` column in the `event_tag` table.

 For postgres, the following index can be used: